Ike-l/derive_deref/README.md

   * Will use the first field

 ## Known Limitations
-* Generics aren't properly implemented, works for the example and a few other primitive cases
 * The type of the fields for ```#[DerefTarget]``` and ```#[DerefMutTarget]``` must be the same

 ## Examples